 Medicines can’t cure herpes.
 But they can help you feel better, and reduce the chances of passing herpes to others.
-Some medicines can control symptoms and shorten the duration of an outbreak (episodic therapy).
-Others can reduce the number of outbreaks (suppressive therapy).
+Herpes medicines can control symptoms and shorten the duration of an outbreak (episodic therapy).
+Some herpes medicines can reduce the number of outbreaks (suppressive therapy).
 Your healthcare provider will explain your options and any possible side effects.

 How the medicines work

-Medicines can prevent the herpes virus from copying itself and help reduce shedding.
-The results vary with each person.
+Antiviral medicines can prevent the herpes virus from copying itself and help reduce spreading it.
+Results may vary between people but they are generally helpful if given at the right times and used as directed.
 Take each medicine exactly as prescribed.
 Options include:

 Primary treatment for the first outbreak.
 Medicine may be taken for up to 14 days.
 If needed, it may be taken longer.

 Episodic therapy, for infrequent outbreaks.
-You take medicine for 7 to 10 days each time you notice symptoms.
+You take medicine for 5-7 days each time you notice symptoms.
 This can reduce your symptoms and the length of the outbreak.
 It is important to start the medicine as soon as symptoms of a new outbreak appear.

 Suppressive therapy, for frequent outbreaks.
 This daily medicine can reduce the number of outbreaks you have.
-In some cases, suppressive therapy prevents all outbreaks and shedding.
+In some cases, suppressive therapy prevents all outbreaks and greatly reduces the risk of giving the virus to others.

 Types of medicines